Azure/azure-iot-sdks/c/doc/run_sample_on_beaglebone_black.md

 ## Requirements

 You should have available:
-- An SSH client, such as [PuTTY](http://www.putty.org/) on Windows, so you can access the command line on the Beaglebone.
+- An SSH client, such as [PuTTY](http://www.putty.org/) on Windows, so you can access the command line on the BeagleBone.
-- Either the Chrome or Firefox web browser, so you can browse to the embedded webserver on your your Beaglebone.
+- Either the Chrome or Firefox web browser, so you can browse to the embedded webserver on your your BeagleBone.
-- Required hardware: This [Beagleboard-Beaglebone Starter Kit](http://www.amazon.com/Beagleboard-Beaglebone-Starter-Case--Power-Supply--Micro/dp/B00P6TV9V4/ref=sr_1_3?ie=UTF8&qid=1426002583&sr=8-3&keywords=beaglebone) contains a Beaglebone Black board and other useful accessories.
+- A BeagleBone Black device You can find a list of distributors to buy a board from at [beagleboard.org](http://beagleboard.org/black) .
-- A network router configured to allow the Beaglebone to connect to the internet over a wired Ethernet connection.
+- A network router configured to allow the BeagleBone to connect to the internet over a wired Ethernet connection.

 These instructions assume that you have done the following:
 - [Setup your IoT Hub][setup-iothub]